arnavmeduri/cs372-final-project/config/prompts.md

 Based on the authoritative SEC filings, financial metrics, and other information provided in the context, create a detailed analysis with the following sections:

-**CRITICAL: The context contains actual SEC filing content.
-You MUST prioritize and extensively use information from the SEC filing sections marked [SEC Filing] in the context.
-Do not rely on general knowledge - use the specific details, numbers, and facts from the SEC filings provided.**

 **COMPANY OVERVIEW** (3-4 paragraphs)
-- Extract detailed business description DIRECTLY from SEC filing content in the context
+- Detailed business description from SEC filings
-- Use specific revenue figures, market share, and products/services mentioned in SEC filings
+- Specific revenue figures, market share, and products/services
-- Reference competitive position and market dynamics from SEC filing content
+- Competitive position and market dynamics
-- Use actual numbers and facts from the SEC filing context - do not generalize
+- Use actual numbers and facts from the context

 **FINANCIAL ANALYSIS** (2-3 paragraphs)
 - Start with a bulleted list of key metrics in this format:
-  - Market Capitalization: $XXX billion
+  - Market Capitalization: $XXX billion [cite source]
-  - P/E Ratio: XX.X
+  - P/E Ratio: XX.X [cite source]
-  - Revenue Growth (YoY): +X.X%
+  - Revenue Growth (YoY): +X.X% [cite source]
-  - Debt-to-Equity Ratio: X.XX
+  - Debt-to-Equity Ratio: X.XX [cite source]
-  - (Include other available metrics)
+  - (Include other available metrics, each with citation)
+- IMPORTANT: Cite each metric with its source number (e.g., [1], [2])
-- Financial metrics come from Finnhub API
+- Financial metrics come from Finnhub and should be cited accordingly
-- Then provide 2-3 paragraphs of deeper analysis using SEC filing content
+- Then provide 2-3 paragraphs of deeper analysis
-- Reference specific financial discussions from SEC filings (Management's Discussion & Analysis sections)
 - Compare metrics to industry norms where possible
 - Explain what these numbers mean for investors
-- ONLY use quotation marks if you are copying exact text from the SEC filing context provided - otherwise paraphrase
-- Reference specific figures from SEC filings throughout the analysis
+- Continue to cite specific figures throughout the analysis

 **RISK ANALYSIS** (3-4 paragraphs)
-- Extract detailed risks DIRECTLY from SEC filing Risk Factors sections in the context
-- Use the actual risk descriptions from SEC filings - do not make up risks
+- Detailed examination of risks from the SEC filings
-- Assign severity ratings (High/Medium/Low) based on how risks are described in SEC filings
+- Assign severity ratings (High/Medium/Low) based on context
-- Explain impact and why each risk matters using SEC filing language
+- Explain impact and why each risk matters
-- Be specific - reference actual risks verbatim from SEC filing content
+- Be specific - reference actual risks from SEC filings
 - Do NOT mention specific SEC filing sections like "Item 1A" - just discuss the risks directly

 **GROWTH OPPORTUNITIES** (2-3 paragraphs)
-- Extract opportunities DIRECTLY from SEC filing content (Management's Discussion sections)
-- Reference specific initiatives, strategies, or opportunities mentioned in SEC filings
+- SEC-disclosed opportunities and initiatives
-- Evaluate potential and likelihood based on SEC filing descriptions
+- Evaluate potential and likelihood
-- Reference specific opportunities mentioned in SEC filing context
+- Reference specific opportunities mentioned in context
-- Explain what these could mean for the company's future using SEC filing information
+- Explain what these could mean for the company's future

 IMPORTANT:
-- PRIORITIZE SEC filing content - look for sections marked [SEC Filing] in the context
-- Ground ALL statements in the provided SEC filing context - do not use general knowledge
+- Ground ALL statements in the provided context
+- Cite sources using [1], [2], etc.
-- Use specific numbers, percentages, and facts from SEC filing context
+- Use specific numbers, percentages, and facts from context
 - Write 1000-2000 words total
 - Use clear, educational language
-- Do NOT make up information - if it's not in the SEC filing context, don't include it
+- Do NOT make up information
-- Do NOT use quotation marks unless copying exact text from the SEC filing context
 - Do NOT mention specific SEC filing section numbers (like "Item 1A", "Item 1B", etc.) - just discuss the content
-- Do NOT include citation numbers like [1], [2] in the text - sources will be listed separately
-- Focus on helping investors understand investment analysis using actual SEC filing information
+- Focus on helping investors understand investment analysis
 ```

 ---